“I have bled. Rivers of blood. Rivers of tears. But I can’t see how to atone.”

 Caroline: Caroline accepts the embrace, her voice half a sob.
 “I know… threatened you… won’t do it again…”

 And really, it feels good to cry.
 To have someone forgive her.
 To have someone tell her it isn’t her fault with no judgment in their tone.
-Lou was one thing, the first voice in the night that wasn’t accompanied by a boot on the back of her head, grinding her face in the mud.
+Lou was one thing.
+He was the first voice in the night that wasn’t accompanied by a boot on the back of her head, grinding her face in the mud.
 But even he was… guarded.
 Judgmental.
 Foreign.

-GM: Distantly, Caroline can hear Aimee murmuring words of comfort and reassurance, all the sorts of things one is supposed to say.
+GM: Distantly, Caroline can hear Aimee murmuring words of comfort and reassurance.
+The sorts of things you’re supposed to say.

-Far more audible than the other girl’s words, however, is the beating of her heart.
+Far more audible than the other girl’s words is the beating of her heart.
 That steady thump-thump-thump, pushing the blood through her veins.
 Rich and hot.

-Aimee says something about how it wasn’t Caroline’s fault, it wasn’t anyone’s fault, except the man who did this.
+Aimee says something about how it wasn’t Caroline’s fault.
+It wasn’t anyone’s fault.
+Except for the man who did this.

 She smells just right, too.
 Not like that kid in the leather jacket, but the jock right after him.
-Her grief, her sympathy, Caroline’s Beast could just drink it up, it’s all so sweet, like a caramel glaze over rich juicy meat.
+Her grief, her sympathy… Caroline’s Beast could drink it up.
+It’s so sweet, like a caramel glaze over juicy meat.

 Who was he?
 Could she tell?
 They could report this.
 It wouldn’t get ignored, not from someone like her.
 Caroline’s family could hire investigators, they could destroy this guy…

 The Beast laughs in Caroline’s head.
 This foolish kine, hugging her, lavishing her with sympathy.
 It’s a sheep placing its neck right in the wolf’s mouth.
 She’s close enough to bite.
 Her prey wouldn’t even notice…

 Caroline: Caroline shoves her Beast down.
 She is not feeding on anyone she knows.
 Some monsters are worse than others, and that’s a line she won’t cross.